ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 ## Getting a Root Shell

 With the ability to arbitrarily execute commands as root, getting to a superuser shell is only a matter of time.
 The method I decided to use was a simple one.
-I reused my reverse shell at `/tmp/shell.sh`, changing the port to 9999 and putting the new version at `/tmp/shell3.sh`.
+I reused my reverse shell downloaded earlier, changing the port to 9999 and putting the new version at `/tmp/shell3.sh`.
 Then, while running a netcat listener, I did:

 ```
 Load which log?: /var/log/auth.log $(/bin/bash /tmp/shell3.sh)